kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 Members of the `idm_account_manage_priv` group have the rights to manage other users' accounts security and login aspects.
 This includes resetting account credentials.

-You can perform a password reset on the demo_user, for example as idm_admin, who is a default member of this group.
+You can perform a password reset on the demo_user, for example as the idm_admin user, who is a default member of this group.

     kanidm account credential set_password demo_user --name idm_admin